Skip to main content

 • FF - Finish to Finish

-By default, when you add a connector between two activities, it shows an FS relationship with "0" lag, meaning the next activity starts as soon as the previous one finishes.
-You have the flexibility to change it to SS or FF.
+By default, when you add a connector between two activities, it shows a FS relationship with "0" lag, meaning the next activity starts as soon as the previous one finishes.
+You have the flexibility to change it to SS or FF

 How to Add/Change Relationships and Lag for a New Activity:

 1. For a new connection, the relationship defaults to an FS without any lag.
-Click on the connector to open the context menu from where you can add/change the relationship.
+Right click on the connector and go to the relationship context menu

-2. Click on the relationship type to open the dropdown.
-From there, you can change the relationship, edit lag, and add other relationships as well.
+2. From there, you can change the relationship, edit lag, and add other relationships as well

-To create a relationship with an existing activity using the "Add Successor/Predecessor" modal, select an activity, drag a connector from it to an empty area, and a modal will appear.
-Choose the activities to connect from an existing activity, select the relationship type and lag, and click "Add" when you're finished.
+Note: To create a relationship with an existing activity using the "Add Successor/Predecessor" modal, select an activity, drag a connector from it to an empty area, and a modal will appear.
+Choose the activities to connect from an existing activity, select the relationship type, and click "Add" when you're finished.

 Managing Relationships in Different Views